 If an employer tests an applicant in a covert manner, without the applicant's knowledge or consent, the employer can face serious legal difficulties.
 For example, an employer may not pick up stray pieces of hair that an applicant inadvertently left on a chair during the interview and test them for drugs unless the applicant knows the employer is doing so.

 Maybe you have still have lingering questions after reading this article.
 Perhaps you want to know more about your rights during the hiring process, particularly your right to privacy.
-Let's start with a free case review to get the ball rolling.
-An experienced attorney can walk you through local employment laws and get you the information you need.
+If so, it's a good idea to talk to an experienced employment attorney who can walk you through local employment laws and get you the information you need.